 We are delighted that our Patron is the Lord Mayor of Bradford!
 In May 2016 we sang at the Dragonboat Festival, supporting the Lord Mayor’s appeal, and in December 2016 and 2017 entertained the guests at the Lord Mayor’s Christmas lunch.

 We often sing at Bradford Council events – including, in the recent past, Carmina Burana in Bradford CityPark in summer 2014, our One City Many Voices at the Bradford Festival in summer 2015, and Christmas carols in the historic setting of Bolling Hall in December 2015.
-We were involved in the Council’s development of a workplace choir.
+We were involved in the Council’s development of a workplace choir and most recently performed at the community reopening of St George’s Hall.

 Community arts events